-- 9.1 The Employer and the Union recognize the necessity for bargaining unit employees to maintain appropriate licensure and/or certification to perform the duties of their assigned position. - 9.2 Except as provided for in this Agreement, agencies will follow their policies and/or practices related to licensure and certification. - 9.3 Employees will notify their Appointing Authority or designee if their work-related license and/or certification has expired, or has been restricted, revoked or suspended within twenty-four (24) hours of expiration, restriction, revocation or suspension, or prior to their next scheduled shift, whichever occurs first. - 9.4 Employees may request education and/or training to maintain their licenses and/or certifications in accordance with Article 8, Training and Employee Development. - 9.5 Licensed Practical Nurses and Psychiatric Security Nurses at the Department of Social and Health Services will receive up to one thousand dollars (\$1,000) per fiscal year in tuition reimbursement for completion of Registered Nurse course work through an accredited educational institution. - 9.6 Employees required to maintain a CDL License shall have the cost of renewals reimbursed by the employer after receipt of proof of payment (this may be a copy of the license, if the amount paid is shown on the license, or a receipt showing payment by the employee).
+- 9.1 The Employer and the Union recognize the necessity for bargaining unit employees to maintain appropriate licensure and/or certification to perform the duties of their assigned position. - 9.2 Except as provided for in this Agreement, agencies will follow their policies and/or practices related to licensure and certification. - 9.3 Employees will notify their Appointing Authority or designee if their work-related license and/or certification has expired, or has been restricted, revoked or suspended within twenty-four (24) hours of expiration, restriction, revocation or suspension, or prior to their next scheduled shift, whichever occurs first. - 9.4 Employees may request education and/or training to maintain their licenses and/or certifications in accordance with Article 8, Training and Employee Development.

+- 9.5 Licensed Practical Nurses and Psychiatric Security Nurses at the Department of Social and Health Services will receive up to one thousand dollars (\$1,000) per fiscal year in tuition reimbursement for completion of Registered Nurse course work through an accredited educational institution. - 9.6 Employees required to maintain a CDL License shall have the cost of renewals reimbursed by the employer after receipt of proof of payment (this may be a copy of the license, if the amount paid is shown on the license, or a receipt showing payment by the employee).
-9.7 Department of Ecology-

-A. Transportation Workers' Identification Cards (TWIC)
+9.7 Department of Ecology - Transportation Workers' Identification Cards (TWIC)

-- A1.
-Ecology will determine which positions require a TWIC. - B2.
-For employees required by Ecology to obtain/maintain a TWIC, the Employer will reimburse employees for the cost to obtain and renew the TWIC.
-If an employee separates from employment prior to the expirations date of the reimbursed TWIC, the Employer may deduct the prorated cost of reimbursement from the employee's final pay check. - C3.
-The Employer will provide a reasonable amount of work time during regular work hours for employees to maintain/renew their TWIC.
+- A. Ecology will determine which positions require a TWIC. - B. For employees required by Ecology to obtain/maintain a TWIC, the Employer will reimburse employees for the cost to obtain and renew the TWIC.
+If an employee separates from employment prior to the expirations date of the reimbursed TWIC, the Employer may deduct the prorated cost of reimbursement from the employee's final pay check. - C. The Employer will provide a reasonable amount of work time during regular work hours for employees to maintain/renew their TWIC.
 However, employees are expected to flex/adjust their work schedules to avoid the accrual of overtime.
-No overtime is authorized for employee's travel associated with TWIC enrollment and/or renewal.

-- D4.
-Employees are authorized to use Ecology vehicles for travel to TSA TWIC Enrollment Centers.
-Ecology will not reimburse for the use of a personal vehicle. - E5.
-For employees who are not required to obtain/maintain a TWIC, but elect to do so, the employee will be responsible for any travel, expenses, and fees.
-Additionally, time required to obtain/maintain a TWIC will not be considered work time.
+No overtime is authorized for employee's travel associated with TWIC enrollment and/or renewal. - D. Employees are authorized to use Ecology vehicles for travel to TSA TWIC Enrollment Centers.
+Ecology will not reimburse for the use of a personal vehicle. - E. For employees who are not required to obtain/maintain a TWIC, but elect to do so, the employee will be responsible for any travel, expenses, and fees.
+Additionally, time required to obtain/maintain a TWIC will not be considered work time. - 9.8 Employees who fail to maintain required licensure and/or certification to perform the duties of their assigned position and/or to meet the qualifications in order to perform the essential functions of their position may be subject to demotion, reassignment or a non-disciplinary separation.